nxszy/learn-german-app/README.md

 #### Ep.
 3
 Using kivy and kivymd might not be the greatest idea I had.
 Writing an app, that is complex to say the least, is rather frustraiting.
 Moments before completing one of the parts of the project I ran into kivy.Clock issue.
 What that basically means is: there are too many widgets and too many diffrent task to handle for kivy to work on its basic clock speed.
 Tragedy.

+#### Ep.
+4
+It turned to be OK - never lose faith in yourself or something :D. I am definitely making some progress.
+Basic app implemention should be ready in two weeks or so!

 ## DEV SECTION - USEFUL LINKS
 🦄 [ICONS](https://pictogrammers.com/library/mdi/)